robmonday/DesignGame/RobsGame/README.md

 Many different Hangman games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+Once a game has been completed, scoring is calculated as percentage of right guesses multiplied by 1000.
+The highest possible score is 1000, and the lowest possible score is zero.

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered